realtimeradio/rcf_design/docs/40-Design.md

 The phase of this exponential varies over time, and compensates for the changing path lengths from source to antenna, as well as the related effects of the upstream digital LO.

-A tiered approach to time-keeping is used to ensure that phasors values may be updated sufficiently quickly without the need for high data-rate communication between the RCF and MNC subsystems.
+A tiered approach to time-keeping is used to ensure that phasors values may be updated sufficiently quickly without the need for high data-rate communication between the RCF and MC subsystems.

-1. Messages from MNC to RCF are sent at a rate of ~1 Hz, and contain a delay polynomial which specifies the delay to be applied to a given antenna at a given time.
+1. Messages from MC to RCF are sent at a rate of ~1 Hz, and contain a delay polynomial which specifies the delay to be applied to a given antenna at a given time.
 2. Every ~100ms, a CPU-based delay control module calculates the delay, phase, and per-spectrum delay-increment and phase-increment which should be applied to a pipeline's signals.
 This delay, phase, delay-rate, and phase-rate are written to FPGA registers, and a new coarse delay is set.
 A timed trigger is used so that all new parameters are applied to data simultaneously.
 3. Every ~1 \textmu s, the phasors to be applied to each 8.33 MHz channel are updated by the FPGA.